You will need roughly 7 minutes to read this article.

 Let’s open our services file and find our main application service and make a quick modification.

-demo: build: image: myapp dockerfile: Dockerfile links: - redis - postgres environment: TEST_TOKEN: Testing123 volumes: - ./tmp:/code
+demo: build: image: myapp dockerfile: Dockerfile depends_on: - redis - postgres environment: TEST_TOKEN: Testing123 volumes: - ./tmp:/code

 volumes directive takes a parameter that maps a host directory (

 /code).
 This means that inside of our container, anything written or read from